davidozhang/easy-test/README.md

 Requirements
 ============
-Python 2 with Pip installed on Unix Machines (preferably Macs)
+Python 2 with Pip installed on Unix/Linux Machines

 Install
 =======